 - avoiding scratching, which can worsen the itch

-- staying away from soaps, detergents, and other substances that contain perfumes and dyes
+- staying away from soaps, detergents, and other substances that contain perfumes and color dyes

 - taking a cool bath with oatmeal or baking soda